kubernetes-sigs/kueue/keps/2724-topology-aware-schedling/README.md

 specify the level by node label value, but the lowest level is selected automatically.

-One approach is to accept "auto" as a specific value for the "prefer" and "require" labels.
+One approach is to accept "auto" as a specific value for the "preferred" and "required" annotations.
 However, we are going to defer this for Beta or GA based on the users' feedback.

+#### PodSetAssignment is per lowest-topology level

+Assigning the lowest-topology level is to prevent the following race conditions.

+For example, there is a topology with one block: "block1" and with three racks:
+"rack1", "rack2", "rack3".
+Now, a user sends "workload1" which requiring "block"
+topology, and it fits within two racks.
+Let's assume Kueue only assigned nodeSelector to match for "block1" on admission.
+Then, kube-scheduler binds the Pods to "rack1" and "rack2".
+In the meanwhile, there is "workload2" admitted, requiring "rack".
+It gets assigned to "rack1", but cannot be scheduled since the nodes of "rack1" are already in use.

 ### Risks and Mitigations